 Learn About BMI and ASCAP

-SoundExchange exists to collect royalties for performers and sound copyright owners on digital music plays on non-interactive platforms - in other words, when you're listening to music digitally and someone else is selecting what you will hear next.
-Many streaming services have worked out deals to pay the other PROs digital revenue directly, without going through SoundExchange.
+SoundExchange exists to collect royalties for performers and sound copyright owners on digital music that is played on noninteractive platforms.
+This typically refers to music listened to digitally on a platform that features someone else selecting what you will hear next.
+Many streaming services have worked out deals to pay the other PROs digital revenue directly and bypassing SoundExchange.